I hate the current state of hacking education, or of hacking tools. None of it is accessible to any minority.

 In TTS software, listen to how it pronounces this:

 It’s not very nice.
 Not to mention that Sherlock prints everything its tried, even if it has failed — with no argument to only print the successful things.
+A lot of spam for a TTS reader to slog through.

 The Bottom Line